awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ## Unload VENUE to encrypted files<a name="unload-examples-unload-encrypted"></a>

-The following example unloads the VENUE table to a set of encrypted files using a KMS key\.
+The following example unloads the VENUE table to a set of encrypted files using an AWS KMS key\.
 If you specify a manifest file with the ENCRYPTED option, the manifest file is also encrypted\.
 For more information, see [Unloading encrypted data files](t_unloading_encrypted_files.md)\.

 ```
 unload ('select * from venue')